George Floyd family sues city of Minneapolis, officers involved citing 'reckless disregard' of civil rights

 Said Stewart: “He was literally tortured to death.”

-The suit say Floyd was unarmed and did not resist, but was handcuffed.
-Chauvin and Kueng arrived and after Floyd said he was experiencing claustrophobia, when they tried to put him in a squad car, Lane suggested to the other officers put him in a “maximal restraint technique,” placing him face down on the street with the left side of his face pressed against the pavement.
+The suit say Floyd was unarmed and did not resist, yet was handcuffed.
+Chauvin and Kueng arrived and after Floyd said he was claustrophobic when they tried to put him in a squad car, Lane suggested that the other officers put him in a “maximal restraint technique,” placing him face down on the street with the left side of his face pressed against the pavement.

-Lane and Kueng knelt on Floyd’s back and legs, twisted his arms to the side of his body while “Chauvin drove his left knee in the back of Mr. Floyd’s neck.”
+Lane and Kueng knelt on Floyd’s back and legs and twisted his arms to the side of his body while “Chauvin drove his left knee in the back of Mr. Floyd’s neck.”

-Floyd begged the officers to stop, saying “tell my kids I love them.
-I’m dead” and repeatedly groaning “I can’t breathe,” the suit said.
-The officers held him in the position, even as onlookers said Floyd was bleeding from the nose and begging them to get off him.
+Floyd begged the officers to stop, saying, “Tell my kids I love them.
+I’m dead,” and repeatedly groaning, “I can’t breathe,” the suit said.
+The officers held him in the position even as onlookers said Floyd was bleeding from the nose and begged the officers to get off him.

 Lane suggested to the other officers that Floyd be rolled onto his side, stating, “I am worried about excited delirium or whatever.”
 Chauvin responded, “That’s why we have him on his stomach,” which the suit alleges was contrary to national law enforcement best practices.
 “No officer attempted to move from Mr. Floyd’s body or roll him onto his side,” the suit says.